Noviv/PyCSVFTP/README.md

 # PyCSVFTP
 A Python FTP client for CSV files.

-Run program by starting runner.bat
+Install PyCSVFTP by running PyCSVFTP.exe then open runner.bat in the intallation directory.